jcramalho/docker-clav/README.md

 If you have the containers running and you want to migrate you only need to:
 - Run backup script
 - Move the backup files to the new location
-- Create the containers buiding the images or using the already ones builded in the new location
+- Create the containers building the images or using the already ones built in the new location
 - Run the restore script in the new location

 ## Development guide

 ### Preparation

-First you shoud install the requirements.
+First you should install the requirements.

 Then you clone the git rep, change to `kong` branch and obtain the submodules content: